KeepFloyding/IP-research/User_Churn/README.md

 Users leave platform after a certain time period.
 Attempt to determine why that might be the case for each class of users.

+* Students not affiliated with a teacher
+* Students affiliated with a teacher
+* Teachers themselves

 ## Deploying

-Users are split into 3 seperate categories

-* Teachers
-* Students that are not affiliated with teachers
-* Students that are affiliated with teachers
+Each folder contains the code required to

-### Extract Data
+* Extract data

-The raw data for each is extracted and manipulated in the extract_data folder.

-This data is then used to perform analysis on user churn rates.
+* Manipulate into readable form

-### Preliminary data analysis
+* Preliminary data analysis

-Checking some basic stats.
-How different are the 3 groups from one another.

-### Predicting user churn

-Predicting user churn for each group.
+* Prediction of churn